astrzala/CodeSnippets/README.md

   Scripts for pausing and resuming Microsoft Fabric capacities on demand.
 Useful for cost optimization and manual control.

 - [**Pause and Resume Fabric Capacity (Activity)**](https://github.com/astrzala/CodeSnippets/tree/main/Pause%20and%20Resume%20Fabric%20Capacity%20(Activity))
-  Enhanced scripts that detect Fabric capacity activity and automatically pause when idle (e.g., for Azure Automation Runbooks).
+  Enhanced scripts that detect Fabric capacity activity and automatically pause when idle.

 > More folders and scripts will be added over time as the collection grows.